autisticvegan/practice/my-website/docs/Amazon stories/Amazon Stories.md

 3. Give me an example of a time you used feedback to drive improvement or innovation.
 What was the situation and what action did you take?
 4. Tell me about a goal that you set that took a long time to achieve or that you are still working towards.
 How do you keep focused on the goal given the other priorities you have?
 5. Tell me about a time when you linked two or more problems together and identified an underlying issue.
 Were you able to find a solution?
 6. Give me an example of when you took an unpopular stance in a course/meeting with peers and your instructor/leader and you were the outlier.
-What was it, why did you feel strongly about it, and what did you do?
+What was it, why did you feel strongly about it, and what did you do? (conflict)
 7. Tell me about a time you wouldn’t compromise on achieving a great outcome when others felt something was good enough.
 What was the situation?
 8. Tell me about a time you made a hard decision to sacrifice short term gain for a longer term goal.
 9. Tell me about a time when you realized you needed to have a deeper level of subject matter expertise to complete your assignment or task well.